 The Estée Lauder Companies have signed its largest renewable energy contract globally, an agreement that will enable the US beauty group to advance its goal of net-zero carbon emissions by 2020.

 Both of these companies are future-proofing their models by thinking ahead when many of these goals could become a legal requirement.

-2. Reduce Returns
+2. Prevent Prevant-able Returns

 How much are you scrapping and how much can be sold at full retail or discount?
 How can retailers understand the impacts of returns?
 This is where Chief Returns Officer comes in to play.
 Understanding returns trends enables retailers to make better buys and acquire only inventory that is needed.
 Furthermore, retailers should offer more sustainable options for returns, like BORIS (buy-online-return-in-store), which decreases the number of emissions from trucks returning unwanted product.

-- More accurate inventory projections and management means better buys (less overstock and landfill)
+- More accurate inventory projections and management means better buys—less overstock and landfill

-- More accurate return fraud protection means fewer people buying products to use and return (like that dress for a New Years Eve party that can’t be resold, and ends up in landfill, or the TVs people buy for the Superbowl and subsequently return with a damaged box that need to be sent to the secondary market)
+- More accurate return fraud protection means fewer people buying products to use and return (like that dress for a New Year's Eve party that can’t be resold, and ends up in a landfill, or the TVs people buy for the Superbowl and subsequently return with a damaged box that need to be sent to the secondary market)